-Proposals for carrying out Value for Money tests neglect important aspects of value
+Proposals for carrying out Value for Money tests neglect important aspects of value taken against funds failing the test.

-Details of the VfM test are still being discussed.
-Moreover, it is unclear which regulatory measures will be taken against funds failing the test.
 In any case, it is essential to make sure that the test is designed very accurately to correctly identify funds not yielding value for money.